img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 1. Competition promoter

-The competition is being run by the RIBA Journal.
+The competition is being run by the RIBAJ

 2. Eligibility

-To be eligible architecture graduates needed to have completed either RIBA Part II, or equivalent, within 10 years of Wednesday 6th September 2023.
-Other professions need to have completed their professional qualifications within 10 years of 6th September 2023.
+To be eligible, UK architecture graduates need to have completed either RIBA Part 2, or equivalent, within 10 years of Wednesday, 3 September 2025.
+Other professions and architects outside the UK need to have completed their professional qualifications within 10 years of 3 September 2025.

-No member or employee of the promoting body, the evaluation panel, or any partner, close associate or employee of them is eligible to compete or assist a competitor.
+No member or employee of the promoting body, the evaluation panel or any partner, close associate or employee of these is eligible to compete or assist a competitor.

 3. Competition format

-A cohort of 8-12 Rising Stars will be selected.
-Details of shortlisted and longlisted entries will also be published.
+A cohort of between eight and 12 Rising Stars will be selected.
+Names and information of shortlisted and longlisted entries will also be published.

 4. Acceptance of competition regulations

-By entering entrants agree to abide by the competition conditions and the decision of the evaluation panel as final.
+By entering, entrants agree to abide by the competition conditions.
+The decision of the evaluation panel is final.

-Please note the details entered on the form will be used as the credits in all publication and promotional activity so please ensure this is reflected accurately.
+Please note the details entered in the captions and credits will be used as the credits in publication and promotional activity so please ensure they are accurate.

 5. Evaluation panel

-In the event of an evaluation panel member being unable to continue to act through illness or any other cause, the RIBA reserve the right to appoint an alternative panel member.
+In the event of an evaluation panel member being unable to continue to act through illness or any other cause, the RIBA reserves the right to appoint an alternative panel member.

 6. Competition timetable